Consistency Training with Virtual Adversarial Discrete Perturbation: Experimental Results

 \subsection{Adversarial Natural Language Inference}

 Table \ref{tab:anli_results} shows the experimental results on the ANLI dataset with different training settings: training with all the NLI datasets, or training with only the ANLI dataset.
 Our method improves over baselines, including RoBERTa-Large~\citep{liu2019roberta} and SMART~\citep{jiang2019smart} in both settings.
-By using RoBERTa-large~\citep{liu2019roberta} and our training framework, we further improve on an average of 8.0 points in the test set from training with cross-entropy loss only.
-SMART is the method for preventing aggressive finetuning by inducing smoothness regularization, \textit{i.e.} a variation of VAT, and Bregman proximal point optimization.
-Our method outperforms the SMART on an average of 1 point from the test set.
+Specifically, our method improves on an average of 8.0 points in the test set from training with cross-entropy loss only.
+Compared to SMART, which combines smoothness regularization, i.e., a variation of VAT, and Bregman proximal point optimization for finetuning, our method outperforms it on an average of 1 point from the test set without using other techniques such as Bregman proximal point optimization.

-Our method's accuracy improvement over baselines in the experiment implies that the methodology can be applied to the standard training framework where the unlabeled samples are not available.
-The result also implies that the method can be exploited for the two-sequence classification tasks without specific modifications.